patukponu-beep/Automation---BGP_OSPF_Redistribution/README.md

 # Network_Automation_BGP_OSPF_Redistribution

 A production-grade network automation framework with **CI/CD pipeline**, **human-gated deployment**, and **concurrent execution** for network configuration management across Cisco infrastructure primarily.
-However, this can be utilised perfectly for other vendors with just a wee modification explained below.
+However, this can be utilised perfectly for other vendors with just a wee bit of modification explained below.

 - [Network\_Automation\_BGP\_OSPF\_Redistribution](#network_automation_bgp_ospf_redistribution)
   - [🖼️ Network Topology](#️-network-topology)